NinjaCheetah/libWiiPy/docs/source/title/title.md

 # libWiiPy.title Package

+## Description
+The `libWiiPy.title` package contains modules for interacting with Wii titles.
+This is the most complete package in libWiiPy, as it offers the functionality one would be most likely to need.
+As a result, it gets the most attention during development and should be the most reliable.

 ## Modules
-The `libWiiPy.title` package contains modules for interacting with Wii titles.
-This is the most complete package in libWiiPy, and therefore offers the most functionality.

 | Module                                         | Description                                                                                                                   |
 |------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------|